yomorun/yomo/docs/log.md

 - `YOMO_LOG_ERROR_OUTPUT` When an error occurs, output the message to the specified file, the default is stderr

 - `YOMO_DEBUG_FRAME_SIZE` Set the output size in debug mode `Frame`, the default is 16 bytes
-- - `YOMO_LOG_VERBOSE` enable or disable the debug mode of logger, logger outputs code line if enable it, Do not enable it, default is false
+- - `YOMO_LOG_VERBOSE` enable or disable the debug mode of logger, logger outputs the source code position of the log statement if enable it, Do not enable it in production, default is false